telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 ## Setting up the Web Report Designer in .NET 6

-Lets create an ASP.NET Core application in Visual Studio and embed the Telerik Web Report Designer in it:
+Let's create an ASP.NET Core application in Visual Studio and embed the Telerik Web Report Designer in it:

 1. Open Visual Studio 2022 and create a new project through the project template `ASP.NET Core Web App`.
 Name the project, for example, `Telerik.WRD.GettingStarted` and select `.NET 6.0` as a Target Framework.
 1. Add the Web Designer to the project: